 Here is a summary of my main skills and fields of expertise.
-For more detail, feel free to download my resume!
+For more details, feel free to download my resume!

 I am an avid fan of storytelling and fiction of any kind, whether it comes as a book, a film, a play, a show or a video game.
 I have also followed several courses in Creative Writing and Game Design.

-As a lifelong learner, I currently teach English at various universities in Lyon while conducting my PhD research on the Salem witch trials as depicted in contemporary American cinema and television at Université Paul Valéry in Montpellier.
+As a lifelong learner, I currently teach English at various universities in Lyon while conducting my PhD research in English & American studies and Film studies at Université Paul Valéry in Montpellier.

 So what’s with the bird...?